theprimarybrain/theprimarybrain.github.io/_posts/2019-07-15-Ice-Cream-Sensory-Bins.md

 ## Ice Cream Letter Sort Sensory Bin
 ![Ice Cream Letter Sort]({{ site.github.url }}/assets/img/ice-cream-sensory-bin-cone-sort.jpg)

 To work on the uppercase and lowercase letter I, I put together an ice cream cone letter sort.
 I filled a dish with rainbow sprinkles, laminated paper cones, and ice cream scoops.
 Then, we sorted the cones and scoops from the sensory bin onto the sensory bin mat.
-It was great practice for my 3 year old to differentiate the uppercase and lowercase letter I.
+It was great practice for my 3 year old to differentiate uppercase and lowercase letter I.

 ## Ice Cream Number Sort Sensory Bin
 ![Ice Cream Number Sort]({{ site.github.url }}/assets/img/ice-cream-sensory-bin-numbers-sort.jpg)